SAN FRANCISCO’s BEST ●Attractions●Neighborhoods/Shopping+Restaurants

 Morton’s of Chicago 400 Post St./Powell St., 1 blk. from Union Square.
 The first Morton’s steakhouse opened in Chicago in 1978.
 This clubby subterranean outpost, decorated with historical photographs on the wall, is the place to go when a red meat attack occurs.
 The minimum 14-ounce cut of tender, tasty, prime grain-fed beef served here--the steaks get as big as a colossal 48 ounces, though that is meant for two--requires a substantial cutting tool, and so a large Bowie-style knife is at each place setting to assist.
 Noteworthy side dishes include a heavenly lobster bisque, sautéed wild mushrooms, and a gigantic baked Idaho potato.
 Lamb chops, fresh fish, and fresh Maine lobster are also on the menu.
 Though it might be impossible, save room for one of the decadent desserts, which include an exquisite Hot Chocolate Cake and a New York cheesecake brought in from the Bronx (the only menu item not prepared on site).
 According to one happy diner, the reason it gets so noisy here is “so you don’t hear your arteries slamming shut.”
 Leave guilt at home.

 The Rotunda 150 Stockton St./Geary St., on Union Square, in Neiman Marcus.

 Sakana Japanese Sushi Bar & Grill 605 Post St., 2 blks. from Union Square.
 Diners enter this small Japanese restaurant through split curtains into a one-room interior, where a sushi bar chef whips up delicacies upon request.
 Spicy tuna roll with jalapeno and sashimi are both reputedly excellent.
 On the regular menu you’ll find fried squid legs, fried chicken, beef teriyaki, chcken katsu, shrimp tempura, and udon noodle soups.
 Expect fresh ingredients and good value.

 Sanraku 704 Sutter St./Taylor St.,3 blks. from Union Square.
-Service is delightfully welcoming in this tiny Japanese restaurant.
+Service is delightfully welcoming in this small Japanese restaurant.
 Choose freshly made delicacies from the small sushi bar (the spider roll is particularly lovely), or better yet order it combined with a teriyaki, tempura, or donburi entree.
 Shrimp tempura consists of a generous portion of perfectly deep-fried shrimp and assorted vegetables.
 Dinners come with tea, green salad, soup, rice, and fresh fruit dessert.